Understanding Lifetime Mortgages: A Guide to Equity Release

 Are lifetime mortgages a good idea?

-In conclusion, a lifetime mortgage is a type of equity release scheme that allows homeowners over the age of 55 to release money from the value of their property without having to sell or move out.
+A lifetime mortgage is a type of equity release scheme that allows homeowners over the age of 55 to borrow money against the value of their property without having to sell or move out.

 While it can provide financial flexibility for older homeowners, it is important to carefully consider the risks and implications before entering into a lifetime mortgage agreement to ensure it is the right option for individual circumstances.